swellstores/origin-theme/README.md

 Origin is a universal progressive web app for online stores, using modern JavaScript and front-end tooling.
 It's intended as a reference example and starter project for building custom storefronts powered by Swell.

-> Note: this project is in beta and will have major changes made to support Vue/Nuxt 3.

 #### Features

 - Built with Nuxt.js (the Vue equivalent of Next.js)